johndjameson/johndjameson.com/source/blog/using-emmet-with-sublime-text.md

 Installing plugins
 ------------------

-Sublime Text has an amazing add-on called **Package Control** that lets you find and install virtually _any_ plug-in from within the application itself.[^1] The line of code to install Package Control changes with every release, so you'll have to copy it directly from the [offcial website][packagecontrol-install].
+Sublime Text has an amazing add-on called **Package Control** that lets you find and install virtually _any_ plug-in from within the application itself.
+The line of code to install Package Control changes with every release, so you'll have to copy it directly from the [offcial website][packagecontrol-install].

 Once you have the snippet for your version of Sublime, launch the program and show the Console (<kbd>&#x2318;+`</kbd> on OS X).
 Paste the intended code, hit <kbd>Enter</kbd>, then watch Package Control install itself like magic.